The best personal finance books are split into three categories depending on what they focus on most:

 With a vision of freedom and financial independence, and with a blueprint to get there, Tim Ferris doesn’t fill you up with the hot air of empty motivation.
 He paints the dream for you.
 And then gives you the courage and the tools to go make it a reality.

-It has aged a bit when it comes to the actual tools, but the mindset are what matter the most and those are eternal.
+It has aged a bit when it comes to the actual tools, but the mindset is what matter the most and those are eternal.

 Honestly, there are so many awesome quotes from this personal finance book that I’m stumped as to which one to pick.